SkylineCommunications/dataminer-docs/connector-help/connector_help/CPI VZC-6967V7.md

 ### Main View Page

-Thispage displays the general information about the device, e.g. the **Helix Voltage, Helix Current, RF Output Power...**
+This page displays the general information about the device, e.g. the **Helix Voltage, Helix Current, RF Output Power...**

 ### General Control Page